 About the IISH website and the electronic finding aids

 IISH maintains an exhaustive and excellently designed website where detailed informations (chiefly in English, partly in Dutch, German and other languages) are provided about generalities, services, hours, addresses, news, events, collections, databases, digitized collections, research projects, staff members, own book publications and publishers, annual reports, journals, and exhibitions.
-An extraordinary extensive link collection is provided, too, listing more than 3,000 links, among them more than 1,600 to major websites for labour history, more than 360 to major women and gender studies websites, and more than 800 to websites which have linked theirs to IISH.
+An extraordinary extensive link collection is provided, too, listing (as at Sept.
+2005) more than 3,000 links, among them more than 1,600 to major websites for labour history, more than 360 to major women and gender studies websites, and more than 800 to websites which have linked theirs to the IISH website.
 Thanks to the WWW, remote users outnumber those in IISH's reading room by about 150:1.

 Some notes about IISH's history